Create Config

 % of Citizens in Poor/Fair Health, Rock County

-The percentage of Rock County citizens who self-report being in poor or fair health dropped by 1% in 2022.
+The percentage of Rock County residents who self-report being in poor or fair health dropped by 4% in 2023.
 Self-reported health status is a widely used measure of people’s health-related quality of life.
+This drop is a positive signal and highlighted in green.

 View Data